 The transformation begins

-The very next morning, the loud ring of the alarm clock woke Rahul abruptly from his sleep.
+The very next morning, the loud ring of the alarm clock woke Sameer abruptly from his sleep.
 Remembering his promise, he dragged himself out of bed, changed out of his pajamas and went out of the house.

 He walked quietly to the park and sat down on a bench underneath a lamp by a huge tree.